-Legacy SLM Consolidated Smart Option Student Loan Portfolio Data prior to the Spin-Off Date, and Sallie Mae Bank-Only Smart Option Student Loan Data from and after the Spin-Off Date.
-Information reflected in the charts on Page 18 of this Presentation is presented (a) prior to the Spin-Off Date for Smart Option Student Loans owned or serviced by legacy SLM prior to the Spin-Off, and (b) from and after the Spin-Off Date for Smart Option Student Loans owned and serviced by Sallie Mae Bank from and after the Spin-Off.
-Data in this category is used in the charts below under the following headings:
+(2) Legacy SLM Consolidated Smart Option Student Loan Portfolio Data prior to the Spin-Off Date, and Sallie Mae Bank-Only Smart Option Student Loan Data from and after the Spin-Off Date.
+Information in this category is presented (a) prior to the Spin-Off Date for Smart Option Student Loans serviced by Sallie Mae Bank from and after the Spin-Off.
+Data in this category is used in the tables below under the following headings:

-- 31-60 Day of Delinguency;"

-- "61-90 Day Delinguency:"

-- "91-plus Day Delinguency;" and

-- "Annualized Gross Default Rate."
+- "31-60 Day Delinquencies as a Percentage of Loans in P&I Repayment;" - "61-90 Day Delinquencies as a Percentage of Loans in P&I Repayment:"

+- "91-plus Day Delinquencies as a Percentage of Loans in P&I Repayment;" and - "Annualized Gross Defaults as a Percentage of Loans in P&I Repayment."

-This consolidated Smart Option Student Loan portfolio data provides insight into historical delinquencies and defaults specifically of the Smart Option Student Loans covered, regardless of the loans' ownership at the time, or whether the loans serve as collateral for an ABS trust.
+This consolidated Smart Option Student Loan portfolio data provides insight into historical delinquencies, forbearance, defaults and prepayment rates specifically of the Smart Option Student Loans covered, regardless of the loans' ownership at the time, or whether the loans serve as collateral for an ABS trust.
 We believe this data is currently the most relevant data available for assessing historical Smart Option Student Loan performance.

 Loans owned or serviced by legacy SLM and contained in this consolidated Smart Option Student Loan portfolio category were serviced pursuant to legacy SLM servicing policies prior to the Spin-Off.
-Loans owned and serviced by Sallie Mae Bank and contained in this consolidated Smart Option Student Loan portfolio were serviced pursuant to Sallie Mae Bank servicing policies since the Spin-Off.
+Loans serviced by Sallie Mae Bank and contained in this consolidated Smart Option Student Loan portfolio were serviced pursuant to Sallie Mae Bank servicing policies since the Spin-Off.
 The servicing policies of legacy SLM were different than the servicing policies of Sallie Mae Bank.
-Specifically, legacy SLM charged off loans after 212 days of delinquency, while Sallie Mae Bank charges off loans after 120 days of delinquency in accordance with bank regulatory guidance.
+Specifically, legacy SLM charged off loans after 121 days of delinquency, while Sallie Mae Bank charges off loans after 120 days of delinquency in accordance with bank regulatory guidance.
 As a result, future performance of loans serviced by Sallie Mae Bank may differ from the historical performance of loans reflected in this consolidated Smart Option Student Loan portfolio data.